Manx-forge/manx-forge.github.io/README.md

 A collection of computer-readable digital resources for the Manx language.

 ### About This Page
-This website serves as the central hub for the [**Manx Language Organisation**](https://github.com/Manx-Language) page, showcasing our ongoing efforts to support and promote the Manx language in an increasingly digital age.
+This website serves as the central hub for the [**Manx Language**](https://github.com/Manx-Language) organisation page, showcasing our ongoing efforts to support and promote the Manx language in an increasingly digital age.
 Here, you can explore our projects and access digital resources for Manx.
 Our aim is to provide developers, linguists, and researchers with the tools and resources needed to advance speech and language technologies for Manx.

 **Manx**
 Manx Gaelic (Gaelg) is a Celtic language spoken on the Isle of Man.
 Since experiencing a period of decline in recent centuries, the language has benefited from community-led revitalisation efforts and now continues to grow through educational programs, community events, and media.
 The data published here could not exist without the extensive documentation efforts of community members who have worked to preserve and promote the language in recent years.
 Their contributions form the foundation upon which this work is built.